 Anna and the French Kiss, by Stephanie Perkins (Paris, France) - Anna and the French Kiss is about a girl named Anna, whose father decided that it'd be good for her to go to a boarding school in Paris, France.
 Initially, she isn't happy about this at all, until she meets a very swoony guy called Etienne St. Clair.
 Anna is definitely one of my favourite contemporaries, a real feel-good book, and the setting is absolutely amazing.

 The Great Library series, by Rachel Caine (England, Italy and Alexandria) - With Ink and Bone being one of my favourite books this year, and it taking place outside the US, you could have guessed this one would be in this list.
 The Great Library series is about Jess, who starts working for the Great Library in Alexandria.
 You know, that library that burned to the ground hundreds of years ago.
 The book takes place in a world where that burning-down part didn't happen, and where the library basically rules the world.
-If you want to know more of my thoughts, you can read them here and here
+If you want to know more of my thoughts, you can read them here and here.

 The Lunar Chronicles, by Marissa Meyer (All over the world, and the moon) - The Lunar Chronicles is easily one of my favourite series ever.
 It's a retelling of Cinderella, Rapunzel, Little Red Riding Hood and Snow White set in the future, where cyborgs are an everyday thing and people, that can control your mind, live on the moon.